SalvatoreRa/tutorial/artificial intelligence/LLM_course.md

 **Resources**

-* [3Blue1Brown - But what is a Neural Network?](https://www.youtube.com/watch?v=aircAruvnKk): This video gives an intuitive explanation of neural networks and their inner workings.
+* [3Blue1Brown - But what is a Neural Network?](https://www.youtube.com/watch?v=aircAruvnKk):  This video by 3Blue1Brown provides a visually intuitive explanation of neural networks.
+Using engaging animations and clear explanations, it introduces the basic concepts of how neural networks function, including the structure of neurons, layers, and how data is processed through the network.
-* [freeCodeCamp - Deep Learning Crash Course](https://www.youtube.com/watch?v=VyWAvY2CF9c): This video efficiently introduces all the most important concepts in deep learning.
+* [freeCodeCamp - Deep Learning Crash Course](https://www.youtube.com/watch?v=VyWAvY2CF9c): This YouTube video by freeCodeCamp offers an in-depth introduction to deep learning.
+Covering fundamental concepts such as neural networks, activation functions, backpropagation, and more, the tutorial provides practical examples and coding exercises to help learners understand and apply deep learning techniques.
-* [Fast.ai - Practical Deep Learning](https://course.fast.ai/): Free course designed for people with coding experience who want to learn about deep learning.
+* [Fast.ai - Practical Deep Learning](https://course.fast.ai/): This online course by Fast.ai provides a hands-on approach to learning deep learning.
+It covers practical techniques and applications, focusing on real-world projects and examples.
+The course includes topics such as image classification, natural language processing, and collaborative filtering, and emphasizes understanding the underlying principles and code implementations.
-* [Patrick Loeber - PyTorch Tutorials](https://www.youtube.com/playlist?list=PLqnslRFeH2UrcDBWF5mfPGpqQDSta6VK4): Series of videos for complete beginners to learn about PyTorch.
+* [Patrick Loeber - PyTorch Tutorials](https://www.youtube.com/playlist?list=PLqnslRFeH2UrcDBWF5mfPGpqQDSta6VK4):  This YouTube playlist by Patrick Loeber offers a series of tutorials focused on PyTorch, a popular deep learning framework.
+The tutorials cover a wide range of topics, including the basics of PyTorch, building neural networks, training models, and implementing various deep learning algorithms.

 ## Natural Language Processing